danielchengml/gtcoffee/README.md

 This is a webpage for Group Therapy Cafe based in Singapore.
 The webpage embodies the cafe's culture and philosophy as well as provides information on their offerings.

+The full website is http://www.gtcoffee.com and the gh-pages is http://danielchengml.github.io/gtcoffee

 ### Prerequisites

 * An HTML writer (In our case, Atom.io)